Industry Dynamics & Disruption in Media and Entertainment

 Cost: $1,295

-Showcasing influential and renowned executives and innovators in film, television, music, sports, and technology, the symposium offers attendees exploration, in-depth analysis, proprietary data, and real business cases to understand how the industry has changed over the past five years.
+Showcasing influential and renowned executives and innovators in film, television, music, sports, and technology, the symposium offers attendees exploration, in-depth analysis, proprietary data, and real business cases to understand how the media and entertainment industry has changed over the past five years.
 The latter part of the day will use cutting-edge modeling to examine a range of different business environment scenarios.

 Program Schedule: